-FACTS: Federal agents developed probable cause that a warehouse contained marijuana.
-The agents then entered the warehouse without a warrant, observed a number of burlap-wrapped bales that were later found to contain marijuana, and then left.
-They kept the premises under surveillance.
-The agents then obtained a warrant to search the warehouse, though they did not mention their prior illegal entry or rely on any observations made while inside.
-With the warrant, the agents re-entered the warehouse and seized evidence.
+FACTS: Federal officers developed probable cause that a warehouse contained marijuana.
+Soon thereafter, the officers entered the warehouse without a warrant, observed a number of burlap-wrapped bales that were later found to contain marijuana, and left.
+The officers kept the premises under surveillance.
+The officers then obtained a warrant to search the warehouse; however, they did not mention their prior illegal entry or rely on any observations made while inside.
+With the warrant, the officers re-entered the warehouse and seized evidence.

-ISSUE: Whether the evidence was secured through an independent source?
+ISSUE: Whether the evidence was secured through an

+independent source?